jacquuouille/Data-Analysis-Portfolio/README.md

 ## About

-Hi, my name is Jacques, a **business intelligence analyst** with a background in computer science analytics.
+Hi, my name is Jacques, and I'm a **Business Intelligence Analyst** with a background in computer science analytics.

 I am passionate about translating data into meaningful insights.
-Whether working on a team or independently, I thrive on uncovering new insights and solve complex problems.
-I also love using my creativity to design and develop automated business intelligence tools.
+Whether working on a team or independently, I thrive on uncovering new patterns and solve complex problems.
+I also enjoy using my creativity to design and develop automated business intelligence tools.

-I have been working as a data analyst for **more than 5 years**, working across diverses industries such as TV, Radio, mobile gaming and travel.
+**With over 5 years of experience in data analytics across multiplies countries**, I have worked in diverse industries including TV, radio, mobile gaming and travel.